 The initial, prototype version of msu.seum was envisioned, designed, and developed by students in the 2011 Cultural Heritage Informatics Fieldschool.
 Now in its second year, the CHI Fieldschool is a unique experience that brings diverse students together for 6 weeks to learn how to build applications and digital user experiences that serve the domain of cultural heritage

 After the prototype version of msu.seum was completed at the end of of the 2011 CHI Fieldschool, MATRIX: The Center for Digital Humanities and Social Sciences, in collaboration with the Michigan State University Campus Archaeology Program, began work on a new, greatly enhanced version of msu.seum.
 The current version of msu.seum (available for free on the iTunes App Store) is the the result of this very fruitful collaboration.

 Development of msu.seum was directed by Dr. Ethan Watrall (Director, Cultural Heritage Informatics Initiative; Assistant Professor, Department of Anthropology; Associate Director, MATRIX).
 Initial design and development by Whitney Cornwell, Heidi Dowding, Rachael Hodder, Katy Meyers, Minh-Tam Nguyen, and Alexis Santos.
-Additional programming at MATRIX by Peng Xie, Michael Dunn, Anthony D’Onofrio, Connor Avery, Zach Jones, and Stephen Potts.
+Additional programming at MATRIX by Peng Xie, Michael Dunn, Anthony D’Onofrio, Connor Avery, and Zach Jones.
 Additional UI design at MATRIX by Dan Jaquint.
 Additional content design and development by Dr. Lynne Goldstein (Director, Campus Archaeology Program; Professor, Department of Anthropology) and Terry Brock.

 Images in msu.seum were generously provided by the Michigan State University Archives & Historical Collections, Terry Brock, and Dr. Lynne Goldstein.